uw-echospace/group-website/content/authors/adkris/_index.md

 - name: University of Washington

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in applying artificial intelligence for environmental conservation
+bio: I am interested in applying signal processing and machine learning for understanding echolocating animals

 interests:
 - Digital Signal Processing